NonupleThoughts/Algorithm/Sort/MergeSort/readme.txt

 Those file is implementation of MergeSort which uses recursion to achieve it.

-And for more detail about MergeSor, please go to wiki.
+And for more detail about MergeSort, please go to wiki.

 /****************************************************************/